shiregator/VideoAndPhotosScreensaver/README.md

 # Video Screensaver
 A Windows screensaver that plays videos(with or without sound) and images.

-This project is active thanks to the effort of [Michael Barnathan](https://sourceforge.net/u/metasquares/profile/).
+This project is active thanks to the effort of [Michael Barnathan](https://sourceforge.net/u/metasquares/profile/) and Chris Lott.
-I copied it from SourceForge(https://sourceforge.net/projects/videosaver/) and brought it over to GitHub to track my changes.
+I forked it from https://github.com/chrislott/Videosaver who copied it from SourceForge(https://sourceforge.net/projects/videosaver/).

 ## Requirements
-I am using this project with Visual Studio 2015, but I assume that it would work with VS2010 and all intermediate versions as well.
+I am using this project with Visual Studio Community 2017, but I assume that it would work with all intermediate versions as well.

 ## Other Sources
-I've added the ability to also show images for 10 seconds.
+Currently adding new features.